Certified Data Centre Technician Professional (CDCTP®)

 CDCTP® certified individuals possess the knowledge, expertise and skills that are considered essential in ensuring that a data centre facility is operated and maintained to the highest possible standards.

-• Internationally and industry recognised BTEC Level 4 Professional Award Certified Data Centre Technician Professional
+• Internationally and industry recognised Pearson BTEC Level 4 Professional Award in Certified Data Centre Technician Professional

 • Official Certified Data Centre Technician Professional (CDCTP®) certification

-• Use of CDCTP post nominal letters after your name e.g. John Smith CDCTP
+• Use of CDCTP post nominal title, e.g. John Smith CDCTP

 • Use of the CDCTP® logo